dprobity/airbnb-clone-project/README.md

 7. Database Optimizations
 Indexing: Implement indexes for fast retrieval of frequently accessed data.
 Caching: Use caching strategies to reduce database load and improve performance.
+Semantic searching: I will integrate an LLM and leveraging on vector database to implement semantic searching
 ## ⚙️ Technology Stack
 Django: A high-level Python web framework used for building the RESTful API.
 Django REST Framework: Provides tools for creating and managing RESTful APIs.